mwallace99/bee_total_rna_seq_virus_pipeline/README.md

 - **Raw RNAseq data**: Paired-end fastq files containing total RNAseq reads.
 - **Host reference genomes/indices**: For Bowtie2 and STAR to perform host depletion.
-- **`names.txt`**: A crucial tab-separated text file containing NCBI tax ids and corresponding scientific species names.
+- **`names.txt`**: A required tab-separated text file containing NCBI tax ids and corresponding scientific species names.
 This is strictly required by the annotation scripts to map BLAST hit taxonomy IDs to readable species names.

 ## What will be produced